Updated May 1, 2020.

 4. What’s the easiest way to get your book into all the formats that would allow you to be available to the widest audience possible?

-The shortest route to a worldwide ebook market is to prepare a correctly formatted .doc file using Word, then upload it to Amazon directly (they convert it), and use Smashwords to distribute to everywhere else in the world (they convert it).
+The shortest route to a more worldwide ebook market is to prepare a correctly formatted .doc file using Word, then upload it to Amazon directly (they convert it), and use Smashwords to distribute to everywhere else in the world (they convert it).

 5. I noticed the royalty is only at 70% if self publishing on Amazon.
 Where does the other 30 percent usually go?

 The bookstore needs to make money in order to provide you with all of their services that range from converting your book, to building the digital bookstore website, to all of the financial services and customer service.
+So, bookstores and book distributors all need to deduct a portion of what the customer pays, just the same as in traditional publishing.

-6. Can you go through more than one book seller for self publishing at a time, such as Amazon and iBooks?
+6. Can you go through more than one book seller for self publishing at a time, such as Amazon and Apple?
 If so, are there laws to be mindful of when e-publishing with more than one source who is distributing your book in several formats?

 Yes, you’re a business and can choose where to sell your books.
 If you use a distributor, though, such as Smashwords, you can’t upload to the bookstore yourself and also have Smashwords distribute there — you must choose one way or the other.
 Note that Smashwords doesn’t distribute to Amazon, so you must upload your ebook there yourself to sell.